 Working Parents Assistance (WPA) Program

-There may be additional resources available in your county as well.
+There may be additional resources available through your county as well.
 For example, the Working Parents Assistance Program (WPA) is a private-public fund run by volunteers that provides child care subsidies to eligible families in Montgomery County.

 The WPA program offers a slightly higher maximum income qualification, enabling more people to qualify for financial support.
 The Montgomery County Government website details the Working Parents Assistance Program and the eligibility guidelines.